deathcap/kb-bindings/README.md

 If `augmentObject` is passed, these property names will be attached to it instead of a new object.

+If `opts` is passed, the following options are understood:

+preventDefaults: if true (default), the default browser action for the DOM events will be prevented

 #### ctl[yourPropertyName] -> Number

 If the number is truthy, that means it's actively being pressed.
 Otherwise it's not.
 If it's